CprimeLearningLabs/gitops-bootcamp/exercise/advanced-deployment/blue-green.md

 When you commit and push this, your GitHub Action will create a new version of your application image.
 Get the tag for this version and put it commit it to the `development` branch of your infrastructure repository.

-Push the update and use the following command to see the status of the rollout and watch as it updates.
+Push the update and use the following command to see the status of the rollout and watch as it updates (if you're on Windows, replace `kubectl argo rollouts` with `kubectl-argo-rollouts-windows-amd64.exe`).

 ```
 kubectl argo rollouts get rollout simple-http-server-rollout -n simple-http-server-argo-declarative --watch